jsrn/jsrn.github.io.old/_posts/2013-08-16-automatic-screenshot-cropping-for-ultima-online.md

 The second type of screenshot is the action shot.
 This generally features a bunch of people running about fighting, and centres on the player.
 These shots do not have to be cropped quite so tidily, and so we will focus on the first type for now.

-To get screenshots of interesting text, we need some way to detect when interesting text is present.
-Fortunately, the focus of this exercise, the online roleplaying game Ultima Online, has very uniform text.
+To get screenshots of interesting text, we need some way to detect when such text is present.
+Fortunately, the focus of this exercise, online roleplaying game Ultima Online, has very uniform text.
+Unlike captchas, this text is never obscured or distorted.
 We should be able to detect it in screenshots fairly simply.

 **Things we know:**